TomKingsfordUoA/NaoGestures/README.md

 # Requirements

-The naoqi Python SQK must be installed (see http://doc.aldebaran.com/2-1/dev/python/install_guide.html#python-install-guide).
+The naoqi Python SQK must be installed (see [naoqi Python SDK Install Guide](http://doc.aldebaran.com/2-1/dev/python/install_guide.html#python-install-guide)).

 The naoqi Python SDK should be extracted and its extracted directory added to the `PYTHONPATH` environment variable.

 It is assumed the Nao robot is available either in simulation (i.e. as a virtual robot) or as physical hardware.
-More information can be found at http://doc.aldebaran.com/2-5/index_dev_guide.html.
+More information can be found at [Nao Dev Guide](http://doc.aldebaran.com/2-5/index_dev_guide.html).

 # Getting Started

 A demo can be found in `nao_gestures/demos/demo.py`.

+# Known Limitations

+1. The Nao robot has more restrictive joint rotations than a human ([Nao Joints](http://doc.aldebaran.com/2-1/family/robots/joints_robot.html)).
+Where the inverse kinematics requests a joint rotation that exceeds the limits of the Nao robot, the rotation is merely clipped to the limit.
+This can result in, for example, grossly incorrect hand positions, in order to most faithfully achieve each individual joint rotation.
+In general, the tradeoff between the accuracy of hand position and joint angles is not clear and should be handled by the upstream module producing gestures.
+2. Only elbow and shoulder joints are considered at this time.

 # Credits